skellis46/slipbox/improvisation and the threshold of the self.md

 ### 3.1 Phenomenology as attuned to transition, ambiguity and pre-reflective experience.

-- check that the pre-reflective in sub-heading makes sense here.
-Get those terms sorted out.

 [[Herbert - The Body in the Mind#^9fb6b4]]
 - this on neurophenomenology [[a standing now and an ongoing flow]]

 Seth on importance of subjective experience (first person)

 Need to understand what phenomenology means by 'lived experience'.
 See Lumo prompt (Proton LLM)